 So the right way to do this is not to drop a paper on them and say do this it worked somewhere else, but instead to say there are 500 examples out there.
 Every one of them was complex.
-Every one of them addressed many different questions and each one of them is taken a slightly different approach to solving the problems that they had in front of them.
+Every one of them addressed many different questions and each one of them has taken a slightly different approach to solving the problems that they had in front of them.
 Find the parts and pieces that you like, find the exchange points that solved things that you're interested in in ways that you admire and try to emulate those parts, right.
 Don't take anything wholesale.
 Just take the best pieces of each and try and emulate those.

-You know, beyond everything else it kills innovation to tell people do this if instead you look at the problem and you create the best possible solution for that problem, that's how we advance.
+You know, beyond everything else it kills innovation to tell people “do this!”, if instead you look at the problem and you create the best possible solution for that problem, that's how we advance.
 That is how things get better over time.

-So, turning to the question of local regulation for global infrastructure, I think there are, of course, big Internet service providers that operate globally, big content networks that operate globally across many, many different markets and there are tiny Internet service providers that operate only within a part of a single network area.
-It is very tempting to say, well, out of any given thousand ISPs only two are big enough to span multiple countries and only ten are big enough to span whole countries and only, you know, 50 span multiple metro areas and, so, this is catering to the needs of the big companies at the expense of the small, but there is no small ISP that doesn't aspire to grow and, so, if you allow local regulation to become burdensome to the ISPs that grow by differing too much from norms, then it is not just difficult for the big ISPs who are already big, it is difficult for all the one that is are coming up under these regimes where what they are used to dealing with is different from global norms.
-And when they try to glow outside of their homework it, they find that things are just very different in other places and they are unprepared to come meet globally.
+So, turning to the question of local regulation for global infrastructure, I think there are, of course, big Internet service providers that operate globally, big content networks that operate globally across many, many different markets and there are tiny Internet service providers that operate only within a part of a single metro area.
+It is very tempting to say, well, out of any given thousand ISPs only two are big enough to span multiple countries and only ten are big enough to span whole countries and only, you know, 50 span multiple metro areas and, so, this is catering to the needs of the big companies at the expense of the small, but there is no small ISP that doesn't aspire to grow and, so, if you allow local regulation to become burdensome to the ISPs that grow by differing too much from norms, then it is not just difficult for the big ISPs who are already big, it is difficult for all the ones that are coming up under these regimes where what they are used to dealing with is different from global norms.
+And when they try to grow outside of their home market it, they find that things are just very different in other places and they are unprepared to compete globally.
 So I think that this question of local regulation, obviously all regulation has some scope.
-There is no global authority for regulating carrier and connection.
+There is no global authority for regulating carrier interconnection.
 There never will be.
 But I think global norms are very valuable in the area of carrier interconnection.

 And I think one of the really important things to note is just how well the private sector has done at self-regulation in this area.
 As most of you probably already know, we surveyed 140-some odd thousand peering agreements in 2011 and found that 99 and a half percent of them did not need to be formalized on paper because both parties, both generally big international carriers agreed that they would just do the normal thing.
-So they were able to do a happened shake agreement ask say, we'll just follow the norms, we don't need to write anything down because we're not deviating from the norms.
+So they were able to do a hand-shake agreement ask say, we'll just follow the norms, we don't need to write anything down because we're not deviating from the norms.

 There is no regulatory environment in the world that has 99 and a half percent compliance.
 Much less a global environment that can enforce 99 and a half percent compliance to somebody else's rules.
 It's only through industry development of its own best practices and norms and so forth that you can achieve that degree of coherence.